puppyprogrammer/EmpiresEdge/README.md

 ---

-## Project Overview

-**Empire’s Edge** is a nation-building multiplayer PvP idle game featuring a dynamic 100x100 tile map rendered with React and Vite.
-The backend uses Supabase for real-time data and authentication, deployed seamlessly on Vercel for fast and reliable hosting.

-This repo contains the frontend React application, which fetches tile data from Supabase and renders the interactive game map without relying on Tailwind CSS for styling.
+## 🌍 What Is *Empire’s Edge*?

+*Empire’s Edge* is an online multiplayer idle strategy game where survival—not domination—is the goal.

+You begin as the leader of a fledgling nation, occupying a single tile on a massive 100x100 world map shared by other real players.
+Your task isn’t just to expand—it's to *endure*, *negotiate*, and *evolve*.

+This isn’t about racing to the top of a leaderboard.
+It's about building systems that last.
+You’ll need to manage infrastructure, form alliances, and make hard choices about how to protect your sovereignty in a world of shifting borders, fragile diplomacy, and resource-driven conflict.

 ---

-## Tech Stack

-- **Frontend:** React (functional components, hooks), Vite for fast development and optimized builds
-- **Backend:** Supabase (PostgreSQL, realtime, auth)
-- **Deployment:** Vercel (frontend hosting)
-- **Languages:** JavaScript (ES6+), optionally PHP backend for additional APIs or server-side logic
-- **Styling:** Custom CSS and inline styles (no Tailwind)
+## 🧠 Game Philosophy

+- **Survival over conquest**: Aggression can be useful—but it can also attract coalitions and burn your resources.
+- **Diplomacy is essential**: Trust and betrayal shape the map.
+Players who can navigate relationships gain influence without bloodshed.
+- **Infrastructure is power**: Roads don’t just connect your empire—they allow expansion, movement, and cultural pressure.
+- **Systems thinking wins**: Long-term planning beats short-term greed.
+Building resilient networks of trade, defense, and influence is key.

+You’re not just building an empire.
+You’re *defending your right to exist*.

 ---

+## 🛠 Tech Stack

+This repo hosts the frontend client for *Empire’s Edge*, built for scale, speed, and clean architecture.

+- **Frontend:** React (Hooks, functional components) + Vite (fast dev/build)
+- **Backend:** Supabase (PostgreSQL, Realtime, Auth)
+- **Deployment:** Vercel (frontend) + optional PHP backend (extended APIs)
+- **Styling:** Custom CSS / inline styles (no Tailwind)

+---

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

-- Node.js v18+ recommended
+- Node.js v18+
 - npm or yarn
-- Supabase project setup with public `tiles` table
+- Supabase project with a public `tiles` table

 ### Installation